a7madZ3Dev/Fruit_Market/README.md

 ## fruit market 🛒

-E-commerce Flutter project.
-Depending on Bloc as State Management and Firebase as Backend.
+E-commerce Flutter project, Depending on Bloc as State Management and Firebase as Backend.
 Supports the login process via Google account as well as Facebook.
 It is still under development.

 <br>